ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

 In addition to Franklin County, northern Worcester County is home to many Bog Coppers.
-The species has been reported every year since 1996 on the Northern Worcester County NABA counts, usually in double digits, with a high of 181 in 7/7/2002.
+The species was reported every year since 1996 on the Northern Worcester County NABA counts, usually in double digits, with a high of 181 in 7/7/2002, however none were reported in 2012 or 2013.
 Some of the highest numbers reported per trip have come from Athol Reservoir, and Tully Dam and Tully Lake in Royalston (for example, 125 at Tully Lake 7/13/2003, C. Kamp and D. Small).
-Wachusett Reservoir in Clinton/Sterling is another important site in Worcester County.
+Wachusett Reservoir in Clinton/Sterling has been another important site in Worcester County, but there are no reports since 2009.
 Older museum specimens come from Dunstable and Ashburnham.

-Towns to the southwest of Boston, such as Mansfield, Walpole and Millis, probably still have Bog Coppers, although most reports are from the 1990's and recent counts are lacking.
+Towns to the southwest of Boston, such as Mansfield, Walpole and Millis, probably still host Bog Coppers, as they did historically, although most reports are from the 1990's and recent counts are lacking.
 Bog Coppers from Mansfield were reported on the Foxboro NABA Count each year 1992-1997.
-Suburbs to the west, such as Sudbury and Acton, also still report Bog Copper, at least through the 1990's.
+Suburbs to the west, such as Sudbury and Acton, also still report Bog Copper, at least through the 1990's and early 2000's.
 Good numbers were reported from Sudbury and Acton in the 1990s.
-Bog Copper has been reported almost every year on the Concord NABA Count (which includes parts of Sudbury and Acton) since 1990, with numbers varying from a low of 2 on 7/10/1993 to a high of 86 on 7/12/2003, but only 5 were reported in 2009 and none in 2010 or 2011.
+Bog Copper was reported almost every year 1990 - 2009 on the Concord NABA Count (which includes parts of Sudbury and Acton), with numbers varying from 2 to 86, but only 5 were reported in 2009 and none at all in 2010, 2011, 2012, or 2013.

 In Essex County today, only two small colonies of Bog Copper are known: one in Rockport (max.
 44 on June 26, 2001, F. Goodwin; recent max.
 30 on July 1, 2011, M. Arey), and one at Cedar Pond Bog in Wenham, a MassAudubon property (max about 10).
 The Rockport colony has been visited consistently for many years to determine flight dates.
 The 1986-90 Atlas had reported Bog Copper from Newburyport, possibly from Parker River National Wildlife Refuge on Plum Island, but no subsequent reports from the Refuge, either from MBC or from refuge biologists, include Bog Copper.
 The most recent report from Gloucester is 1998; more searches are needed there.
 Historically, between 1900 and 1934, Bog Copper was reported from Boxford (D. W. Farquhar, 1930’s), Essex (A. H. Clark, 1924-5), and nearby Stoneham (23 July 1933, C. V. Blackburn, AMNH; Farquhar 1934); but MBC has no reports today from Boxford, Essex or Stoneham (Middlesex Fells).

 Bog Copper is common on Cape Cod, as indicated by both MBC and Atlas records.
-It is reported from Falmouth, Brewster, Eastham, and Truro, with many seen especially at Pilgrim Lake in Truro.
+It is reported from Falmouth, Brewster, Eastham (old bog, 6/22/2013, M Faherty), Truro, and Provincetown.
+Tor Hansen reports it from Hatches Harbor and Evans Field in Provincetown, e.g. 8 on 7/13/2013.
+And for the first time in 2013, J. Dwelly reports it from the Bank St. Bog in Harwich, a former commercial cranberry bog now a conservation area, to which Bog Copper has happily returned.
 Mello and Hansen (2004: 35) agree that Bog Coppers are "common and widespread throughout the acid wetlands of Cape Cod;” they note that in the Provincelands, the butterfly may be found in the wet depressions between sand dunes.

 For Martha’s Vineyard, there were no 1986-90 Atlas reports, but since 1990 many MBC reports have come in, and the Vineyard checklist rates Bog Copper as “common” (Pelikan 2002).
 It is usually reported on the yearly Vineyard NABA Counts.
 Edgartown and Tisbury have perhaps the best areas on the Vineyard for Bog Copper.
 Historical specimens from Martha’s Vineyard are in the MCZ (C. P. Kimball, 20 July1928) and at Yale (W. P. Rogers, 2 July and 23 July, 1941, and F. M. Jones 10 July 1941 and other dates).
 Bog Copper was reported as “sometimes abundant in cranberry bogs” on the Vineyard by Jones and Kimball (1943).